Concordia Ball

 Dedicated to the Concordia and premiered in 1864 at the Concordia Ball.

-This really hurt Strauss, the more so because after a splendid premiere on January 19th, 1863, Concordia Ball was set to become the ultimate highlight of Vienna’s glittering ball season.
-The influential paper Morgenpost had already named it „crown of the elite balls“.
-Journalist Heinrich Pollak wrote: “Many came to see, and others came to be seen”.
+The influential paper Morgenpost described the Concordia Ball as the „crown of the elite balls“, noting that “Many came to see, and others came to be seen”.
 Indeed, ministers and diplomats rubbed shoulders with artists and intellectuals, star actors and newspaper editors.
-Crown Prince Rudolf was a regular visitor, and Vienna’s leading composers wrote dance music especially for the ball, among them the Strauss brothers, Lehár, Millöcker, Franz von Suppé and Carl Michael Ziehrer.
+Crown Prince Rudolf was a regular visitor, and Vienna’s leading composers wrote dance music especially for the ball: The Strauss brothers premiered more than 40 waltzes at the Concordia Ball, but Franz Lehár, Carl Millöcker, Franz von Suppé and Carl Michael Ziehrer also composed for the popular ball.

 In 1960, Concordia President Rudolf Kalmar found a dedicated supporter in Vienna’s Vice Mayor Hans Mandl, relocated the ball to the spectacular ambience of Vienna’s City Hall and scheduled it as the highlight of the Wiener Festwochen spring festival, in safe distance from the yearly ball event overload during carnival.